Changes Recording Monitoring Client

 myschema1.myTbl3_col31_seq | myGroup1 | -20 (-0.950 c/s) | 0 (0.000 c/s)

-The first title line reminds the emajStat client version, the logged on database, and the IP address and port when no socket is used for the connexion.
+The header line shows the emajStat client version, the connected database, and the IP address and port when no socket is used for the connection.

 The second line displays:

-the number of tables groups in logging state, the number of tables and sequences assigned to those tables groups,
+The number of table groups in LOGGING state, the number of tables and sequences assigned to those table groups.

-the total number of changes recorded since the previous display ant the troughput in changes per second.
+The total number of changes recorded since the previous display and the throughput in changes per second.

-the cumulated number of changes recorded for all selected tables of the group since the latest mark and the related throughput,
+The cumulative number of changes recorded for all selected tables of the group since the latest mark and the related throughput.

-By default, this groups table is ordered by the numbers of changes since the latest mark in descending order and then in group names in ascending order.
-Using the –sort-since-previous option the table is sorted first on the number of changes since the previous display.
-If the number of groups is greater than the –max-groups option, only the most active are displayed.
+By default, this groups table is ordered by the number of changes since the latest mark in descending order and then by group names in ascending order.
+Using the --sort-since-previous option, the table is sorted first by the number of changes since the previous display.
+If the number of groups is greater than the --max-groups option, only the most active are displayed.

-Then, one finds the lists of selected tables and sequences, with:
+Then, the lists of selected tables and sequences appear, with:

-the table or sequence name, prefixed with their schema, and potentially truncated to fit the –max-relation-name-length option,
+The table or sequence name, prefixed with its schema, and potentially truncated to fit the

-the cumulated number of changes recorded for the table or the number of sequences increments since the latest mark and the related throughput,
+The cumulative number of changes recorded for the table or the number of sequence increments since the latest mark and the related throughput.

-the cumulated number of changes recorded for the table or the number of sequences increments since the latest display and the related throughput.
+The cumulative number of changes recorded for the table or the number of sequence increments since the latest display and the related throughput.

-Both lists are ordered by the same criteria than the tables groups.
-Similarly, the –max-tables and –max-sequences options limit the number of displayed tables or sequences.
+Both lists are ordered by the same criteria as the table groups.
+Similarly, the --max-tables and --max-sequences options limit the number of displayed tables or sequences.

-At the first display or when a tables group structure changes (for instance when a table or sequence is assigned to or removed from their group) or when a mark is set, the statistics about changes since the previous display are masked.
+At the first display or when a table group structure changes (for example, when a table or sequence is assigned to or removed from its group) or when a mark is set, the statistics about changes since the previous display are masked.

-If an E-Maj rollback is performed on a tables group, it may happen that negative numbers of changes and changes per second be displayed.
+If an E-Maj rollback is performed on a table group, it may happen that negative numbers of changes and changes per second are displayed.